 We will have anywhere from 1 to 3 classes per year.
 We try to match the the number of apprentices trained to the demands of the construction industry.
 For apprentices to be successful it is important that we can find them work after training.

-We train 6 students per class.
-With a small class we are able to give more attention to each student and their training needs.
+We usually train 6-10 students per class.
+With a small class, we are able to give more attention to each student and their training needs.
 This also allows each student to have a dedicated truck to drive.

 If this is a career you are interested in and you feel you have the aptitude for the job we encourage you to apply.
 Many of our successful apprentices had never driven prior to class.